guss77/recognizer-game/README.md

-Base on the [Game of Geeks](http://www.gameofgeeks.tv/) TWiT.tv game show section, this game uses a desktop web browser and a mobile device web browser to allow you to challenge your friends to a game for "Recognizer".
+Base on the [Game of Geeks](http://www.gameofgeeks.tv/) TWiT.tv game show section, this game uses a desktop web browser and a mobile device web browser to allow you to challenge your friends to a game of "Recognizer".

 If you are reading this document, then its likely because you want to run your own instance, if so - look for the "Installation" section.
 Otherwise, you might